Maud Gonne: Early life

 Gonne was born in England at Tongham near Aldershot, Hampshire, in 1866, the eldest daughter of Captain Thomas Gonne of the 17th Lancers and Edith Frith Gonne (née Cook), both from established English families.
 Despite this, she sought to claim an Irish lineage, writing in her autobiography A Servant of the Queen that she was "the daughter of an Irish father and an English mother" and suggesting that her family came from County Mayo before being disinherited and turning to the wine trade.
-No evidence supports this assertion, and biographers have confirmed her ancestry was English for generations.
-(Note: Gonne's claim, however, was repeated uncritically for decades, gaining currency through reviews of her autobiography, obituaries, and historical works, even though it had already been contradicted publicly during her divorce proceedings from John MacBride in 1905.
+No evidence supports this assertion and biographers have confirmed her ancestry was English for generations.
+(Note: Gonne's claim, however, was repeated uncritically for decades, gaining currency through reviews of her autobiography, obituaries and historical works, even though it had already been contradicted publicly during her divorce proceedings from John MacBride in 1905.
 Writers such as Dorothy Macardle and Robert Kee echoed the story, while others, like Elizabeth Coxhead, noted the truth that the Gonnes were English traders with only a tenuous, long-distant Mayo connection.)

 In 1868, amidst high tension in Ireland following the 1867 Fenian Rising, Captain Thomas Gonne was appointed brigade major of the cavalry in Ireland and stationed at the Curragh Camp in County Kildare.
-That year, Maud’s sister Kathleen was born, and the family lived at Airfield near Donnybrook, Dublin, where Maud befriended Ida Jameson of the distilling family.
+That year, Maud's sister Kathleen was born and the family lived at Airfield near Donnybrook, Dublin, where Maud befriended Ida Jameson of the distilling family.
 Edith Gonne, suffering from tuberculosis, gave birth in London to another daughter, Margaretta, in 1871; both mother and child died soon after.
 Tuberculosis continued to affect Maud and Kathleen throughout their lives.
-The family moved between the Curragh and Howth for health reasons, and Howth became a place of lasting personal importance to Maud.
+The family moved between the Curragh and Howth for health reasons, and Howth became a place of lasting personal importance to Gonne.

-After Edith’s death, Maud and Kathleen lived with relatives in London before joining their grandfather, Francis Cook, at Doughty House, Richmond, which housed an extensive art collection.
+After Edith's death, Maud and Kathleen lived with relatives in London before joining their grandfather, Francis Cook, 1st Viscount of Monserrate, at Doughty House, Richmond, which housed an extensive and important art collection (he was extremely rich through the family's clothing and textile business).
 In 1876, Major Gonne became military attaché to the Austrian court, taking the family to the south of France, where Maud grew fluent in French.
 Following a posting in India, Thomas travelled through Europe with Maud until 1882, when he returned to Dublin as assistant adjutant-general.
-Maud later recalled attending public events at Dublin Castle, including witnessing the state entry of the new lord lieutenant on 6 May 1882, the day of the Phoenix Park murders, and participating in the Castle season of 1886, which featured a St Patrick’s night ball attended by the Prince of Wales.
+Maud later recalled attending public events at Dublin Castle, including witnessing the state entry of the new lord lieutenant on 6 May 1882, the day of the Phoenix Park murders, and participating in the Castle season of 1886, which featured a St Patrick's night ball attended by the future King George V.